 Definitions

-Category 1 Certificated Employees: Certificated personnel hired on a limited one year contract after August 1st or the spouse of a Trustee hired under the limited provisions of Section 33-507(3), Idaho Code.
+Category 1 Certificated Employees: Certificated personnel hired on a limited one year contract after August 1st or the spouse of a Board Member hired under the limited provisions of Section 33-507(3), Idaho Code.

 Category 2 Certificated Employees: Certificated personnel in the first and second years of continuous employment within the same charter school/school district.